openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     :width: 450
     :align: center

-Using what you’ve learned, take some time to explore adjusting some of the input parameters and examine the influence on the output.
+Using what you've learned, take some time to explore adjusting some of the input parameters and examine the influence on the output.
 Once you have a composite you are happy with, we will download the mosaic (instructions follow).

 -   For example, if you have too many clouds in your mosaic, then you may want to adjust some of your settings or choose a different time of year when there is a lower likelihood of cloud cover.
 -   The algorithm used to create this mosaic attempts to remove all cloud cover, but is not always successful in doing so.
 Portions of clouds often remain in the mosaic.